BidShield ADA Intelligence

 2025 ADA Lawsuit Data: What the Numbers Mean for Municipal Contractors

 Over 4,900 digital accessibility lawsuits were filed in 2025, a 20% surge over the prior year.
-AI-assisted filings exploded 40%, geographic hotspots multiplied, and analysts project the April 2026 Title II deadline will open an entirely new front of litigation targeting government vendors.
+AI-assisted filings exploded 40% and geographic hotspots multiplied.
+Even with the Title II technical-standard deadline now extended to 2027/2028 by the April 2026 IFR, the litigation channel is hotter than ever — and procurement-gate language is hardening at the state and local level.
 Here's what the data actually says.

 Read Brief